 As I wrote (or cowrote) the earlier chapters (1 through 27), I was laboring under the preposterous delusion that the story was about the script, about the direction, about the design, about the actors’ neuroses, about the imposition of foreign concepts onto Gore Vidal’s vision, about the entirely insane editing processes by people who had had nothing to do with the filming and who were thus entirely unable to understand the footage dumped into their laps.
 You thought that was the story, too, didn’t you?
 That was not the story.
 The heart of the book became the story of the Rossellini-versus-Guccione conflicts, a gruesome and harrowing tale.
 When I finished the

-A great highlight of my life was when one of Franco Rossellini’s relatives read these chapters and approved them fully, without amendment.
+A great highlight of my life was when one of Franco Rossellini’s relatives read chapters 28 through 41 and approved them fully, without amendment.
 Catharsis!
 I must have done something right!
 She said I should just go ahead and publish them as is.
-So, okay, here goes: 28, 29, 30, 31, 32, 33, 34, (35 is down for the nonce, pending corrections), 36, 37, 38, 39, and 40.
-For good measure, here’s the opening of Part Six: 41.
+So, okay, here goes, all of Part Five and the opening of Part Six: 28, 29, 30, 31, 32, 33, 34, 35, 36, 37, 38, 39, 40, and 41.
 If you can read these without suffering overpowering pains of empathy, you’re made of stronger stuff than I. Well, either that or you’re a psychopath.